zhuanghongji/react-native/packages/rn-tester-e2e/README.md

 yarn clean-ios
 ```

-Build the app for not M1 mac user:
+Build the app for iOS:

 1. Install Bundler `gem install bundler`.
 We use bundler to install the right version of CocoaPods locally.
 2. Install Bundler and CocoaPods dependencies: `bundle install && bundle exec pod install` or `yarn setup-ios-hermes`.
 In order to use JSC instead of Hermes engine, run: `USE_HERMES=0 bundle exec pod install` or `` instead.